malevitzch/froglang/README.md

 - Rename more to greater or smth like that

-- Inequality, logical and, logical or
+- Negation, logical and, logical or

 - Remove the outdated TokType which is not used for anything beside token creation